Stephen Cartwright: Life and career

-Cartwright was born in Bolton, England, and studied at Rochdale College of Art before moving to London where he trained at Saint Martin's School of Art, and then at the Royal College of Art to study illustration under Brian Robb and Quentin Blake.
+Cartwright was born in Bolton, England, and studied at Rochdale College of Art before moving to London, where he trained at Saint Martin's School of Art, and then at the Royal College of Art to study illustration under Brian Robb and Quentin Blake.
 Soon after graduating, he joined the new book publishers, Usborne Publishing.

 Cartwright's early work has been likened to Dudley Watkins and Leo Baxendale, with his 1970s work incorporating comic strip style, such as in Time Traveller series.
 Usborne's First Thousand Words, first published in 1979, was Cartwright's first international success and was translated into 55 languages.
 It was in this book, and ones that followed, that Cartwright incorporated a small yellow duck into his larger illustrations.
 The reader was prompted to find the duck on each page or find "where's Quacky?"
 The Times characterised his work from the 1980s onwards as "scenes of contemporary life conveyed a bonhomie which was typical of the artist himself."

-Cartwright was married Di Miggs, with whom he had a son and a daughter.
+Cartwright was married to Di Miggs, with whom he had a son and a daughter.